World-Class Custom Printed Circuit Board Manufacturer in China

 High Frequency Printed Circuit Board

-High-frequency PCBs refer to the rigid PCBs and flexible PCBs that are developed for high-frequency circuits.
+High-frequency PCBs refers to the rigid PCBs and flexible PCBs that are developed for high-frequency circuits.

 Material-wise high-frequency PCBs are usually the same as rigid and flexible PCBs; their design and development differ.